Mikkel-ao/Torsdagsopgaver-4---Scanner/README.md

 ---

 ## Task 4.
 Textbased menu for a game
 In this program the user is presented with a list of actions.
-There will be two classes, where one represents the menu and the other one (Main) instantiates and uses the menu.
+There will be two classes.
+One, GameMenu represents the menu and the other, Main, instantiates and uses the menu.

 The point of this excersise is
 1. learning how to separate the code into client class and entity class.
 2. learning how to work with ArrayLists